-Bone marrow transplants are undergoing a quiet revolution: No longer just for cancer, they are the focus of research to ease the risks so they can target more people with diseases from sickle cell to deadly metabolic disorders.
+WASHINGTON - Bone marrow transplants are undergoing a quiet revolution: No longer just for cancer, research is under way to ease the risks so they can target more people with diseases from sickle cell to deadly metabolic disorders.

-The old way: High doses of radiation and chemotherapy wipe out a patient's own bone marrow before someone else's is infused to replace it, hopefully before infection strikes and overwhelms the impaired immune system.
+The old way: High doses of radiation and chemotherapy wipe out a patient's own bone marrow before someone else's is infused to replace it, hopefully before infection strikes.

 The new way: Rather than destroying the patient's bone marrow, just tamp it down enough to make space for the donated marrow to squeeze in alongside and a sort of twin immune system takes root.
 It's what doctors taking a page from mythology call "mixed-cell chimerism" - patient and donor blood and immune cells living together to improve health.

-To find the best methods for these less intense transplants, different mixes of low-dose radiation and immunesuppressing drugs are under study at hospitals around the country.
+To find the best methods for these less intense transplants, different mixes of low-dose radiation and immune-suppressing drugs are under study at hospitals around the country.

-But the ultimate quest is to allow transplants even when donors aren't a good genetic match, says Dr. Suzanne Ildstad of the University of Louisville - whose technique involves an experimental tweaking of donated cells to help them grow better.
+But the ultimate quest is to allow transplants even when donors aren't a good genetic match, says Dr. Suzanne Ildstad of the University of Louisville whose technique involves an experimental tweaking of donated cells to help them grow better.